I couldn't believe what I had just done. I went against everything I talk about in the pages of my premium newsletter, Maximum Profit.

 I felt like a hypocrite.

 My portfolio took a massive hit, a 63% haircut to be exact.
 To put that into perspective, imagine starting with $10,000, growing it to $17,600 in a month, only to watch it shrivel to $6,512 in a matter of days.
 All because you couldn't follow some simple investing rules.
 That means it would take a 54% return just to get back to "even" and a 170% return to get back to that $17,600 mark.

 How You Can Learn From My Mistakes

 I don't tell this story for sympathy.
 I tell this story because I hope you can learn from it.
 Learn from my mistakes.
 Understand that rules and a system can truly help make you a better investor.
 Don't let emotions, ego, pride get the better of you, as it did with me.
 Stay humble, and remember that you can lose it all just as quickly as you made it if you don't follow some simple rules.

-Maximum Profit provides the system and the rules.
+My Maximum Profit service provides the system and the rules.
 But you still have to execute them.
 If we're cutting a stock for a loss, just do it.
-Don't try to outsmart the strategy.
+Don't try to outsmart a proven, winning strategy.